innogames/ltc/README.md

 # Description
 JMeter Load Testing Center (codename `jltc`) - dashboard/report analyzer for load testing with JMeter (http://jmeter.apache.org/).

-Developed and used in Innogames GmbH (www.innogames.com) to provide load tests results.

 Online web-application/dashboard for "continuous integration" (CI) Load testing with JMeter.
 A central system for launching (incl. distribution testing), monitoring tests, creating reports and for a comparative analysis between different load tests provided with Jmeter.